 - Lack of information on flex-to-rigid transition zones

-For on-time delivery of the flex boards, you need to ensure that you provide all the necessary information to your manufacturer and follow standard design specifications.
+For on-time delivery of the flex boards, you must ensure that you provide all the necessary information to your manufacturer and follow standard design specifications.
 Your fab drawing for flex-PCBs should not have any missing details.
-Information on flex materials, stack-ups, dimensions, flexibility, plating, marking and testing requirements, should all be mentioned without fail.
+Information on flex materials, stack-ups, dimensions, flexibility, plating, marking, and testing requirements should all be mentioned without fail.
 Rigid-flex fab notes must consist of rigid notes and flex notes separately.

 7. Choose a competent flex PCB manufacturer

-When it comes to flex PCB design, you have to choose the right manufacturer who can provide the support you need.
+When it comes to flex PCB design, you must choose the right manufacturer to provide the support you need.
 Make sure that the PCB shop you pick produces flex circuit boards on a regular basis.
-Ensure that they produce high-quality boards with quick turnaround times.
+Ensure that they produce high-quality quick-turn PCBs.
 Do not hesitate to ask about the materials they use, surface finish types, and technologies they implement.

 Work with your board supplier during material selection as well.
 The material should be suitable for your operating environment.

-The assembly of flex boards can be challenging as they are not sturdy.
+Flex PCB assembly can be challenging as the boards are not sturdy.
 Specialized fixtures should be created to hold them for an easy assembly process.
-You must ensure that the manufacturer removes all the moisture before the circuit is subjected to high temperatures.
+You must ensure the manufacturer removes all the moisture before the circuit is subjected to high temperatures.
 Flex circuits must be processed immediately after pre-baking or right after fabrication.
-Be aware of the advanced assembly and testing equipment that your manufacturer is using.
+Be aware of the advanced assembly and testing equipment your manufacturer uses.

 Make sure that your manufacturer has the necessary certifications and registrations.
 They should also be able to give you a higher quality-to-cost ratio.
 It is even better to visit your PCB manufacturer and see their capabilities for yourself.
 Always choose turnkey PCB manufacturing and assembly from a single facility to avoid multivendor miscommunication.

-If you come to Sierra Circuits, we will give you a “behind-the-scenes” tour of our facilities in Sunnyvale, CA. You will learn all you need to know about our manufacturing and assembly process.
+If you come to Sierra Circuits, we will give you a “behind-the-scenes” tour of our facilities in Sunnyvale, CA. You will learn everything you need about our manufacturing and assembly process.